damianham/amber_material/README.md

   organise your code.
 Principle of Proximity - yay!
 - To support rendering views within components in **src/modules**, controllers use the **render_module** macro from the shard damianham/amber_render_module rather than the standard **render** macro.
-- When a registered user has signed in to the web application the SPA (Single Page Application) presents the UI and the Amber application becomes an API application with data transfer from/to the SPA and the Amber application in JSON format rather than the UI being rendered by the Amber templating engine.
-This behaviour is easily modifiable in the index method of the HomeController.
+- The SPA (Single Page Application) presents the UI and the Amber application becomes an API application with data transfer from/to the SPA and the Amber application in JSON format rather than the UI being rendered by the Amber templating engine.
+If an authentication pipe is part of the web pipeline (config/routes.cr) then API requests will fail and the SPA will redirect the user to Sign in.
+  This behaviour is easily modifiable in src/assets/javascripts/app.js and also by adding paths to PUBLIC_PATHS in src/pipes/authenticate.cr and/or src/pipes/authenticateJWT.cr .

 Enjoy!